 During Index Reviews, the following principles apply in case of market closures on the day of implementation.
-As a reminder, the effective implementation date for each
+As a reminder, the effective implementation date for each Index Reviews is as of the close of the last business day of February, May, August and November.

-53 The suspension status is taken as per the close of the regular trading time of the relevant stock exchange.
+54 The suspension status is taken as per the close of the regular trading time of the relevant stock exchange.

-54 In cases where the Index Review effective date falls on a Tuesday, the postponement for suspended securities in indexes calculated from Sunday to Thursday will be reviewed on Sunday.
+55 In cases where the Index Review effective date falls on a Tuesday, the postponement for suspended securities in indexes calculated from Sunday to Thursday will be reviewed on Sunday.
 For details on the Sunday - Thursday Index Calculation Methodology, refer to Appendix XII of the MSCI Index Calculation Methodology.

-55 Non-current IMI constituent
+56 Non-current IMI constituent